 Submit a Nomination to the UC NAGPRA Implementation and Oversight Committees

 Section 8026 of the California Health and Safety Code requires the Native American Heritage Commission (NAHC) to nominate members to the University of California (UC) systemwide and campus Native American Graves Protection and Repatriation Act (NAGPRA) Oversight Committees.
-The NAHC has established a Process and created a nomination subcommittee, which includes Chairperson Laura Miranda and Commissioner Marshall McKay, for this purpose.
+The NAHC has established a Process and created a nomination subcommittee, which includes Chairperson Laura Miranda and Secretary Merri Lopez-Keifer, for this purpose.

-The NAHC is currently soliciting nominations, due December 18, 2020 at 11:59 (PT), for the following UC NAGPRA Oversight Committees:
+The NAHC is currently accepting nominations, both UC and tribal, for the following UC NAGPRA Oversight Committees (minimum statutory qualifications here):